5 Steps to Detect and Defeat Low Self-Esteem

 - Even though there is nothing wrong with receiving external praise from time to time, the problem is when we need this constant approval in order to “feel good about ourselves.”

 Try to do things on your own without needing to explain yourself to anyone.
-Enjoy your solitary moments and above all else be assertive.
-Say no when someone asks you to do something you don’t feel like doing.
+Enjoy your moments by yourself, and, above all, else be assertive.
+Learn to say no when someone asks you to do something you don’t feel like doing.

-We have to manage this excessive dependency upon others.
+We have to take control of this excessive dependency upon others.

 - When our parents become sick we tell ourselves we should have paid more attention.